geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_musicgeneration_basics.md

 # Basics of Generative Modeling

 In generative tasks, it is necessary to inject *some form of stochasticity* into the generation process.
-In this regard, two general approaches can be distinguished: generation of **discrete sequences** and generation of **continuous-valued data**.
+In this regard, two general approaches can be distinguished: **Autoregressive** generation of *discrete sequences* and **Non-Autoregressive** (or parallel/latent variable) generation of *continuous-valued data*.
 In this section, we will have a brief look into the two paradigms and give some examples of how they are modeled.

-## Discrete Sequence Generation
+## Autoregressive Generation

 For **discrete sequences**, models such as Recurrent Neural Networks (RNNs), Causal Convolutional Networks, and Transformers are typically trained with cross-entropy loss to output a probability distribution over discrete random variables in a deterministic manner.
 The stochasticity is then "injected" by sampling from that distribution.